horatiu-z/Google_Automation_With_Python/Final_Asignment_Google_Course/README.md

 # Learning

-This set of scripts were the final asignment to on the Google certification They are designed to:
+This set of scripts were the final assignment to on the Google certification They are designed to:
 1. Convert images from .tiff to JPEG and resize them
 2. Upload the JPEG images to the webserver